Nils-Trinity/brainfuck-compiler/README.md

 - -h                  --  Prints this message
 - -o <filename>       --  Sets the output file.
 The default is bf.out
 - -s <size>          --  Specifies the size of the cell array.
 30k cells by default
 - --target <target>  --  The compilation target.
-Defaults to 64 bit linux
+Defaults to nasm
 - --syscall          --  Whether or not the brainfuck program contains syscalls(see the Syscalls section below).
 - --debug [a] [b]    --  Signals that the program contains the debug character "#", which will print the current cell array at values between a and b.
 If a and b aren't specified, then it'll print the first 16 cells
 ```